bhits-dev/uaa/define-scope.md

 - If the token "audience" field doesn't contain the resource id , the resource server will deny access to a resource.

+# Scope Naming Convention

+-Scope in UAA should be defined as resourceId.resourceName_permission

+-resourceId and resourceName should always be separated by a period '.'

+-resourceName and permission should be separated by a underscore '_'

+-All words resourceId, resourceName and permission should follow a Camel Casing